proinsias/proinsias.github.io/_posts/2017/2017-02-02-Bash-Partial-string-matching-in-scripts.md

 ---
 layout: single
-title: "Bash: Partial String Matching In Bash Scripts"
+title: 'Bash: Partial String Matching In Bash Scripts'
+excerpt: Using a wildcard
 date: 2017-02-02 20:57
-modified: 2017-02-02 20:57
+modified: 2022-11-11 20:57
 categories: til
 tags:
     - bash
     - nix
     - til
 ---

 To compare two strings in a bash script, you will have a snippet of code